 Infill vs Green Field Site

-Our site was an empty lot on a residential street with utilities available on the site border.
+Our site was an near empty lot on a residential street with utilities available on the site border.
+There was a single small structure that was reused in the masonry walls.
 During excavation we discovered foundation stone and other materials that indicated a structure existed on our parcel at one point.
 Choosing an infill site avoids developing a pristine site that is better left unspoiled.

 Excellent Solar Access

 Being a solar enthusiast, good solar access was essential for us to consider any site.
 We desired a home warmed and lit by sunlight whenever possible, and wanted to convert as much light hitting the roof as possible into valuable electricity.
 While the coast and Pacifica can be quite foggy, our particular site in southern Pacifica has more sun than further north in town, as the Montara mountain protects the site from the fog that inhabits Moss Beach with considerable frequency